Konstellation/testnet/knstlhub-1/readme.md

 # How to finish tasks in Konstellation testnet

 You need to use keybase to generate your own [pgp fingerprint](https://github.com/Konstellation/testnet/blob/master/How%20to%20use%20keybase.md) first.
+This ID is used to identify yourself in Kontellation incentivized  testnet game.

 You have to fill in this [form](https://forms.gle/L1n9bacVSxEJm8GF9) to complete your sign-up process.